-During the October 10th event, expert speakers will invite participants to reevaluate how we think about data on race and ethnicity.
-We will go deep on the ways race data impacts our institutions and health care systems, shapes priorities and determines how resources get to the communities they serve.
+During the October 10th event, expert speakers invited participants to reevaluate how we think about data on race and ethnicity.
+We dove deep into the ways race data impacts our institutions and health care systems, shapes priorities and determines how resources get to the communities they serve.

-Speakers will uncover the failures and harms in our approaches to collecting, analyzing, reporting, and leveraging race, ethnicity, and other key demographic data in public health and health care.
-Join thousands in a virtual conversation that is sure to serve as a foundation for understanding the critical next steps needed to hold health systems, providers, researchers, and government accountable to historically marginalized and institutionally underserved communities.
+Speakers discussed the failures and harms in our approaches to collecting, analyzing, reporting, and leveraging race, ethnicity, and other key demographic data in public health and health care.
+This virtual conversation serves as a foundation for understanding the critical next steps needed to hold health systems, providers, researchers, and government accountable to historically marginalized and institutionally underserved communities.

 Continuing Medical Education (CME) credit is available at no cost to attendees.
 This activity has been approved for 1.5 AMA PRA Category 1 Credit(s)™ *